Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 To start the procedure of opening a Demat account, a set of documents that include personal details, proof of address, income details, and identification proof.

-*Note: You are typically required to provide 1 document as proof of identity and 1 as proof of address.
+*Note: You are required to provide 1 document as proof of identity and 1 as proof of address.

 1. Proof of Identity (ID Proof)